 Ford Explorer vs Toyota Highlander

 Compared to the V6 powered Explorer, the Highlander is best to be avoided with the base turbo-four configuration.
-It is thirstier in this form as the base engine constantly works in higher rpms to satisfy the requirement.
+It is thirstier in this form as the base engine constantly works in higher RPMs to satisfy the requirement.
 Considering the available options and value for the base model.
 We believe that your money is spent well someplace else.

 2019 Ford Explorer Final Verdict

-The Ford Explorer is the hottest selling three row crossover in the market.
-Explorer is the crossover that basically kick started the three-row crossover segment.
+The Ford Explorer is the hottest selling three-row crossover in the market.
+Explorer is the crossover that basically kick-started the three-row crossover segment.
 It is still the king of the midsize segment, at least by sales volume.
-It still has a lot going for it like a spacious cabin, supple ride quality, eerily silent interiors and powerful engines.
+It still has a lot going for it like a spacious cabin, supple ride quality, eerily silent interiors, and powerful engines.
 The optional 4 wheel-drive and terrain management system ensures it can handle the backroads.

 However, Ford Explorer has aged well and over the years it has held its ground against the onslaught of modern Japanese rivals.
 The rivals also pack the same goodies for a lower cost and can tow as much as the Explorer.

-But again, the explorer is set in hearts of many Americans and it can do whatever you ask it to do almost as good as or better than the rivals.
+But again, the explorer is set in the hearts of many Americans and it can do whatever you ask it to do almost as good as or better than the rivals.
 The hefty body is the very reason some love the explorer.
 All in all, if you like the explorer and are ready to pay more than you will pay for a similarly equipped competitor, get it.